NebulousCloud/helix-plugins/crafting/README.md

 ## Item Structure
 ```
 ITEMS.refined_metal = {
-	["name"] = "Refined Metal", //The name of the item.
+	["name"] = "Refined Metal", --The name of the item.
-	["model"] = "models/props_c17/canisterchunk02a.mdl", //The model of the item.
+	["model"] = "models/props_c17/canisterchunk02a.mdl", --The model of the item.
-	["description"] = "A small chunk of refined metal, useless unless combined with other items.", //The description of the item.
+	["description"] = "A small chunk of refined metal, useless unless combined with other items.", --The description of the item.
-	["width"] = 1, //The width of the item in your inventory.
+	["width"] = 1, --The width of the item in your inventory.
-	["height"] = 1, //The height of the item in your inventory.
+	["height"] = 1, --The height of the item in your inventory.
-	["chance"] = 10 //How many tickets the item will receive in the Item Spawner plugin, also released by me.
+	["chance"] = 10 --How many tickets the item will receive in the Item Spawner plugin, also released by me.
 }
 ```